HashemSami/personal_blog-_website_project/README.md

 ### Getting Started:

-Simply clone this repo and run `index.html` on your browser.
+Simply clone this repo and run `index.html` file on your browser.